KyleRego/anki_books/README.md

 * ...

 Development plan
-- Look into Poltergeist for tests that involve JS
 - Initial tests of article editing (trix editor)
 - Rake task to create default articles
 - Favicon